USATODAY/covid-variants/README.md

 This repository of state-level COVID-19 / coronavirus variants  contains data originally sourced from the Centers for Disease Control and Prevention.
 A few of the earlier files were pulled through the Wayback Machine.
 A few of the earlier files were altered to make them easier to parse.

+This data is not yet automatically updating.

-This data should update within half an hour of the CDC issuing an update.
-The release schedule has changed several times; the promised time of updates has often been ignored.
+The CDC's release schedule has changed several times; the promised time of updates has often been ignored.
 The CDC's source page for this data is available at: https://www.cdc.gov/coronavirus/2019-ncov/transmission/variant-cases.html

 The data has been appearing most recently at: